Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/staking.md

 If this is your first time using Daodiseo Station, follow the [Daodiseo Station tutorial](download/daodiseo-station-desktop.md).

-## Stake Luna
+## Stake Odis

-Stake your Luna to a validator to start earning rewards.
-Before you stake, make sure you have Luna in your wallet.
-You can transfer Luna from an [exchange](wallet.md) or [swap coins](wallet.md) you have for Luna.
+Stake your Odis to a validator to start earning rewards.
+Before you stake, make sure you have Odis in your wallet.
+You can transfer Odis from an [exchange](wallet.md) or [swap coins](wallet.md) you have for Odis.

 1. Open Daodiseo Station and click **Staking**.